American Soldier (album)

-American Soldier is the eleventh studio album by American heavy metal band Queensrÿche; it is a concept album released on March 31, 2009.
+American Soldier is the eleventh studio album by American progressive metal band Queensrÿche; it is a concept album released on March 31, 2009.
 The album debuted at No. 25 on the Billboard 200 chart.
 As its title suggests, American Soldier revolves around the lives and experiences of those who serve or have served in the United States armed forces.

 Following the departure of Mike Stone, the album was the first to entirely be recorded by Queensrÿche as a quartet.
-It is also the first original album by the band where founding guitarist Michael Wilton does not receive a single writing credit.
+It is also the first original album by the band, where founding guitarist Michael Wilton does not receive a single writing credit.